Werner Baake: Group commander

 On 2 October 1944, Aders was appointed Gruppenkommandeur (group commander) of I. Gruppe of NJG 1, succeeding Major Paul Förster in this capacity.
 The RAF Bomber Command targeted Bochum on 9 October.
 Following the intercept mission, Baake was forced to make a belly landing in his Heinkel He 219 A-0 (Werknummer 190233) because the landing gear failed to lower, damaging the aircraft.
 On 4 and 6 November, Baake filed single claims for a Lancaster destroyed.
 On 24 December Baake claimed another Lancaster over western Germany as Bomber Command targeted rail junctions to disrupt German Army supplies during the German Ardennes Offensive.
 Baake's last claims came on the evening of 5 January 1945, when he downed a trio of Halifax bombers—two near Emden and another near Hannover.

 Werner Baake did not claim another bomber in the last four months of the war.
 On the night of 18/19 March 1945, Baake narrowly avoided being killed when he was shot down in a He 219 by a Mosquito night fighter flown by night fighter ace Walter Gibb, commander of No. 239 Squadron RAF.

 After the war

-After the war, Baake worked as a pilot for the German airline Lufthansa.
+After the war, Baake worked as a pilot for the West German airline Lufthansa.
 He was killed on 15 July 1964, when his Boeing 720 registration D-ABOP crashed near Ansbach during a training flight after he performed an unauthorised aerobatic manoeuvre.
 Following a successful barrel roll, the crew attempted a second.
 During this the aircraft broke apart due to structural overloading and all three members of the crew were killed.